Join The MMA Donate

 From Cedar City, north of St. George on Highway 15, go west on state highway #56 about 35 miles to the intersection of state highways #56 and #18.
 Turn south on #18 and go about 11 miles to Enterprise.
 Continue on south about another 5 miles to the Mountain Meadows.
 The monuments are on the south end of the valley.

 Just before you go up a small rise into the main parking lot for the 1990 monument on Dan Sill Hill, there is a road on the left.
-If you take this road, you will go to the old monument in the valley that was rebuilt in 1999.
+If you take this road, you will go to the 1999 Monument in the valley.

 PLEASE HELP US